git-lfs/git-lfs/docs/api.md

 Use that endpoint as a base, and append the following relative paths to upload and download from the Git LFS server.

-All requests should send an Accept header of `application/vnd.git-lfs+json`.
+API requests require an Accept header of `application/vnd.git-lfs+json`.
+The upload and verify requests need a `application/vnd.git-lfs+json` Content-Type too.
-This may change in the future as the API evolves.

 ## API Responses